 Today, we’ll be taking a closer look at the Costa Rica Archeological site and ruins, specifically the top 5 ones to see when in Costa Rica.
 We will look into their history, who built them, and what their ultimate purpose was.

-The Best Ruins and Archeological Sites in Costa Rica
+The 5 Best Archaeology Sites in Costa Rica

 1. Guayabo National Monument

 Found almost directly in Costa Rica’s center, the Guayabo National Monument is an archaeological site situated on the southern slope of Turrialba Volcano.
 The site itself is more than 2 square kilometers in size, though much of it is still uncovered.

 The National Monument is surrounded by dense rainforest and it’s speculated that there are structures and complexes still hidden within the forests under the shadow of Turrialba Volcano.
 The Guayabo National Monument is currently Costa Rica’s largest, and most famous, archaeological site.